 A Note on Finding the Right Provider

-I’ve worked with some couples in the preconception period who wanted to get lab testing done prior to conceiving but were dismissed by their providers.
-For example, one woman requested a vitamin D test prior to conceiving (which is completely reasonable).
+I’ve worked with some couples in the preconception period who wanted lab testing prior to conceiving but their provider dismissed their concerns.
+For example, one woman requested a vitamin D test prior to conceiving (a very reasonable request).
 Her healthcare provider told her she was fine and not to worry.
-She ended up paying out of pocket for this test and found out she was very deficient in vitamin D, to the surprise of her provider.
-I’m not saying you shouldn’t trust your healthcare provider, but sometimes you have to advocate for what your gut is telling you.
+She decided to pay out of pocket for this test and found out she was very deficient in vitamin D. I’m not saying you shouldn’t trust your healthcare provider, but sometimes you have to advocate for what your gut is telling you.

-If you’re receiving push-back about testing that you feel is important or you feel like your voice isn’t being heard, it may be worth seeking another opinion.
+If your provider pushes back about testing you desire or you feel like your provider doesn’t affirm your concerns, you can always seek a second opinion.
 I can’t emphasize the importance of finding a provider that respects your wishes and you feel comfortable with enough.
 You can refer back to my two-part series on finding a provider.
 This isn’t to say that if your provider feels like a test isn’t necessary for you that they’re wrong.
 What’s more important is how you’re treated during that conversation.
-You deserve to feel heard and respected, so if you receive an eye roll or a “no” without additional commentary, this may be a red flag to expand your search for your ideal provider.
+You deserve to feel heard and respected.
+If you receive an eye roll or a “no” without additional commentary, this may be a red flag to expand your search for your ideal provider.

 You Deserve Support

 After working with couples who are doing their best to conceive, I know how hard you are trying.
-I know that it’s not easy on multiple levels.
-I know you’re doing your best.
-I hope you find someone who is willing to work with you to dig deep to identify any underlying issues.
+It’s not easy on multiple levels.
+I know you’re doing your best, and I hope you find someone who is willing to work with you to dig deep to identify any underlying issues.
 I hope you find a solution that works for your family and whatever that solution is, you are proud of yourself and that choice.
 Becoming a parent can take many different routes, none of which are better than the other.
 Please do what is best for you and your family and reach out for support.

-Our Healthy Mama, Happy Baby program provides information, resources, and support for pregnant women and for those who are trying to conceive.
+Our Whole Mamas pregnancy program provides information, resources, and support for pregnant women and for those who are trying to conceive.
 When you join our program, you gain access to our private Facebook group.
 We have many women in the group who are on their journey to conception that would love to support you and share their insight.
 I think you’ll find the community support a valuable asset along your journey and I hope to see you there soon!

 While these tips are all designed to improve general health in preparation for conception, often even the most dedicated lifestyle efforts aren’t enough to help couples conceive.
 According to RESOLVE.org and the American Society for Reproductive Medicine, you should seek the care of a specialist if you are unable to achieve pregnancy after 12 months of unprotected intercourse (if the women is under the age of 35), or six months if the women is more than 35 years of age.
 You should also seek the care of a specialist if you have had more than one miscarriage.
 For more information, support, and resources, visit http://resolve.org.